simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 - TODO remove dependency on laminas/laminas-diactoros
 - TODO remove dependency on laminas/laminas-httphandlerrunner
 - TODO remove dependency on steverhoades/oauth2-openid-connect-server (low maintenance)

-- TODO move away from SSP database as store; move to custom store interface
+## New features
+- TODO key rollover
 - TODO implement store for different entities: i.e. client data can use RDB like mysql, whilst short term data like tokens can utilize faster stores like memcache, redis...

 # Version 3 to 4
 - PHP version requirement was bumped to v8.0 to enable updating important dependant packages like 'league/oauth2-server' which has already moved to PHPv8 between their minor releases.
+- SimpleSAMLphp version requirement fixed to v2.0.*

 # Version 2 to 3
  - Module code was refactored to make it compatible with SimpleSAMLphp v2